 Gather the Elders together with tea, healthy snacks and some Winter seasonal treats to make Winter solstice gifts for the children.
 You can also use time to plan a winter feast or main celebration activity for children and families.

-Instead of having Santa Claus let’s put our Heroes that show up every day for the children be central to your winter celebrations.
-Have them help plan a feast with traditional food items, traditional games, gift exchange, songs, teachings etc. Give each Elder/Knowledge keeper, and community leader who participates have a role at your seasonal event.
+Instead of having Santa Claus let’s put our heroes that show up every day for the children be central to your winter celebrations.
+Have them help plan a feast with Indigenous foods, games, gift exchange, songs, teachings.
+Give each Elder/Knowledge keeper, and community leader who participates have a role at your seasonal event.

 Parent Involvement Ideas:

-- Send home a special invitation to each family to share a special winter recipe, song, activity, craft .
+- Send home a special invitation to each family to share a special winter recipe, song, activity, craft.
+Host a crafting class for families to make gifts.

-- Have the PAC lead seasonal fundraising and then pick out what they would like to fund to go for.
-Such as:
+- Have the PAC lead seasonal fundraising and then pick out what they would like to fund to go for, ex. traditional foods or items for each family, home, or child.

-- Have traditional songs, activities, words from the elders, craft projects and feast foods be the heart of the seasonal celebration.
+Have traditional songs, activities, words from the Elders, craft projects and feast foods be the heart of the seasonal celebration.
+Children could perform a song in traditional language they have been practicing.

 Innovative Ideas:

-- The children at AMC learned how to sing the winter song Jingle Bells in Cree and preferred it along with a welcoming song and a Christmas song to families at their yearly Christmas concert.
-Tammy who is a Cree Early Childhood Educator that supports the classroom introduced this song, worked closely with children and staff to learn this song in Cree.
-The children enjoyed learning more of the Cree language and had lots of fun with making music with their bells!
-Elder Dorothy has been joining the class for activities and teachings weekly and taught the children a welcoming song in Cree!
+- The children at Aboriginal Mother Centre learned how to sing the winter song Jingle Bells in Cree and preferred it along with a welcoming song and a Christmas song to families at their yearly Christmas concert.
+Elder Dorothy has been joining the class for activities and teachings weekly and taught the children a welcoming song in Cree.
 A book of lyrics was made by the programming team and was gifted to families at the concert!

 Outreach/Activity Kits: